What Causes Premature Ejaculation?

-There is no perfect cure for PE, but there are behaviours and treatments you can take to help, from counselling to trying PE-specific condoms, to meds like Priligy.
+There is no perfect cure for PE, but there are behaviors and treatments you can take to help, from counselling to trying PE-specific condoms, to meds like Priligy.

-It depends what’s causing the PE, but for many men, PE is treatable using medications and behavioural fixes.
+It depends what’s causing the PE, but for many men PE is treatable using medications and behavioral fixes.
 Even men who’ve experienced PE for years can see improvements by using some of the suggested treatments below.